-Idle Acts is a film (work in progress) developed with a group of acting enthusiasts in Beeston, South Leeds.
-It was shot by cinematographer Lou Macnamara, in summer 2019.
+Idle Acts is a film developed with a group of acting enthusiasts in Beeston, South Leeds and shot by cinematographer Lou Macnamara, in summer 2019.
 A first draft was shown at Rowland Road Working, and it's final edit at Pavilion & Hyde Park Picture House's AMIN Programme curated by Myriam Mouflih August 2020.

 surreal everyday stories and

 candid footage.
 The actors playing and replaying events, chance encounters, overheard or imagined scenarios - characters and contexts slipping between fact and fiction - like a mix of reality TV, soap opera or documentary.